E-commerce

 Can AI replace inbound service?

-No. It can speed up and automate a significant part of the flow, but complex, sensitive, or relationship-driven cases still always require good human handover.
+No. It can speed up and automate a significant part of the flow, but complex, sensitive, or relationship-based cases still require proper human takeover.

 April 8, 2026